London local number

 Bed bug eggs are whitish, the size of a poppy seed and have the form of an elongated capsule.
 In theory, you can see eggs with a naked eye but because of their miniature size, it’s quite difficult to recognise them if you’re not a professional.
 If you are inspecting a room, make sure to use a flashlight and a magnifying glass.

-Can you see the bed bugs in all stages of their development?
+Are bed bugs visible in all stages of their development?

 What do bed bugs look like on a mattress

 The first place to check for signs of bed bugs is your bed area and mattress in particular.
+These areas are the closest to their host - you.
 Bed bugs come out to feed when you are sleeping, blissfully unaware of their presence.
 It is then that they leave evidence of their presence.
 Check your mattress and bedding for:

 - Rusty or reddish spots caused by crushed bed bugs;